-Sensitivity to temperature - usually cold but also heat - is a classic symptom of the pulp of the tooth being inflamed.
-If your tooth is sensitive to heat, we have a page that addresses that issue.
+Sensitivity to temperature—usually cold but also heat—is a classic symptom of the pulp of the tooth being inflamed.
+If your tooth is sensitive to heat, that is a distinct problem and I have a page that addresses that specifically.
 Here are some possible causes if your tooth is sensitive to cold:

 - Deep decay.
 See your dentist right away.
-When a tooth is just mildly irritated by to cold, the problem can usually (but not always) be fixed with a restoration such as a filling or a crown.
-Once the pain in response to cold has progressed to a certain point, you will have a tooth infection and endodontic therapy (root canal treatment) is required to save the tooth.
-See our toothache page for more explicit information about how to tell if the tooth has a chance to get better, and when you absolutely need to see your dentist.
+When a tooth is just mildly irritated by cold, the problem can usually (but not always) be fixed with a restoration such as a filling or a crown.
+Once the pain in response to cold has progressed to a certain point, you will have a tooth infection and endodontic therapy (root canal treatment) will be required to save the tooth.
+See below for further information on how to tell whether your tooth will require root canal treatment or just a filling.

 - Recent dental treatment.
 Any dental treatment is irritating to the tooth.
 Sensitivity after a new filling or crown is nothing to be concerned about as long as it comes immediately after the dental treatment and it gradually gets better.
 If you had the treatment a week or more ago and your tooth is now beginning to react to the cold, or if the sensitivity gets worse over time, this is a warning sign and you should go back to your dentist to have your tooth checked.
 It is possible that your tooth already had some pathology and now, with the added irritation of being worked on, the condition is aggravated and requires further treatment.
 Click here to learn about sensitivity from new fillings.

 - Exposed roots.
 If your gum has receded or if the enamel or cementum of your tooth has worn to where the sensitive part of the tooth is exposed, it can make your tooth experience pain from cold.
 A filling or protective coating can keep your tooth from becoming too irritated.
 If this is the case, your tooth will also be sensitive to air.
+Please check our sensitive to air page for further information on this.
 A special toothpaste for sensitive teeth can help with this type of problem.

 - Mild or moderate trauma can cause a temporary sensitivity to cold—if a tooth is bumped.

-When a tooth has pain from cold, there is a question that needs to be addressed: Will the tooth get better on its own, or will endodontic treatment (root canal treatment) be necessary?
-Here are the keys for making that determination:
+When a tooth has pain from cold, there is a question that needs to be addressed: Will the tooth get better on its own, or with simple treatment such as a filling, or will root canal treatment be necessary?
+Here are some keys for making that determination: